 Temporary VAT relief for Personal Protective Equipment (PPE)

-You may have seen a recent announcement by HMRC that a temporary zero-rate of VAT has been introduced for the supply of PPE.
+You may have seen the announcement by HMRC that a temporary zero-rate of VAT has been introduced for the supply of PPE.
 This is directly relevant to suppliers of PPE and to their customers who typically will be unable to recover any VAT charged on the purchase of the equipment.
 The temporary VAT relief therefore represents a cost saving opportunity for customers who are likely to be buying significant quantities of PPE at present.

 Which PPE is covered?